1. Where can I park my trailer or RV?

 10. Is there any place to swim?

-Swimming in prohibited in Lakes 1-5, except by permittees in cabin campgrounds with certified lifeguard present.
-Lifeguards must be identified on the camping permit.
+Swimming in prohibited in Lakes 1-5, except by permittees in cabin campgrounds and swimmers under 12 must be monitored at all times by an adult.
 You may wade in streams.
 Swimming in Prince William Forest RV Campground pool is restricted to registered guests only.

 11. Can we fish in the park?